 While at school, Princess Muna Al-Hussein was an excellent field hockey player and it is said that these were some of her happiest years.
-Unfortunately, however, the school was shut down after the British Army closed the office in Malaysia.
+Unfortunately, however, the school was shut down after the British Army closed its office in Malaysia.
 Following this closure, the family finally moved back to England.

 In the 1960s, Princess Muna Al Hussein started working as a secretary in Stratford while her father was stationed in Long Marston.
 Little did she know, her future would lead her very far from the English countryside.

 When the British Army sent her farther to Jordan as a military advisor, Princess Muna Al Hussein decided to make the move with him.

 Marriage And Children

 While working as a secretarial assistant on the set of Lawrence of Arabia, Gardiner first came into contact with Hussein, who would later become King of Jordan.
 The King had given his army permission to participate in the shooting of this movie and would make surprise appearances to check on how things were going with the filming.
 However, there is another account that states that Gardiner and the King met when her father began working as a military consultant in Jordan.

 It is reported that once King Hussein laid eyes on her, he became bound and determined to make Gardiner his second wife.
 Mark you, it was unconstitutional for a Muslim king to marry outside his religion.